 What Is Caffeine Addiction?

-Caffeine is a central nervous system stimulant that has the ability to enhance concentration, increase metabolism, and boost mood.
-Whether it comes from coffee, tea, energy drinks, or soda, many people feel like they “need” caffeine in the morning to increase alertness and the motivation to work.
-More than 90% of adults regularly drink caffeine in the United States, consuming an average of 200 mg of caffeine per day — the equivalent of two 6-ounce coffees or five 12-ounce cans of soft drinks.
-In most cases, drinking caffeinated beverages is a relatively safe, non-harmful habit; however, when the need for caffeine crosses the line from a pleasant pick-me-up to a daily necessity, it can be indicative of an addiction.
+Caffeine is a Central Nervous System (CNS) Stimulant that has the ability to enhance concentration, increase metabolism, and boost mood.
+Whether it comes from coffee, tea, energy drinks, or soda, many people feel like they need Caffeine in the morning to increase alertness and the motivation to work.
+More than 90% of adults regularly drink Caffeine in the United States, consuming an average of 200 mg of Caffeine per day — the equivalent of two 6-ounce coffees or five 12-ounce cans of soft drinks.
+In most cases, drinking Caffeinated beverages is a relatively safe and non-harmful habit; however, when the need for Caffeine crosses the line from a pleasant pick-me-up to a daily necessity, addiction is possible.

-People can develop a dependence on coffee and other caffeinated beverages quite quickly.
+People can develop a dependence on coffee and other Caffeinated beverages quite quickly.
 This is due to the chemical changes that sustained consumption produces in the brain.
-If someone drinks caffeine on a daily basis, he or she will develop a tolerance, just as one would to other drugs or alcohol.
-After a while, the user requires more and more caffeine to produce the same effects of alertness.
-Regular caffeine drinkers become acclimated to the wake-up aspect that the substance produces, and gradually require higher amounts to achieve the same “caffeine fix.”
-Similar to other drugs, people who abruptly stop drinking caffeine after prolonged use will start to suffer from withdrawal symptoms and experience cravings.
-This causes many individuals to relapse when attempting to quit and resume drinking caffeine, regardless of the health problems associated with chronic caffeine use.
+If someone drinks Caffeine on a daily basis, they will develop a tolerance just as they would to other drugs or alcohol.
+After a while, the user requires more and more Caffeine to produce the same effects of alertness.
+Regular Caffeine drinkers become acclimated to the wake-up effect that the substance produces and gradually require higher amounts to achieve the same “Caffeine fix.”
+Similar to other drugs, people who abruptly stop drinking Caffeine after prolonged use will start to suffer from withdrawal symptoms and experience cravings.
+This causes many individuals to relapse when attempting to quit and resume drinking Caffeine, regardless of the health problems associated with chronic Caffeine use.

 The Controversy Surrounding Caffeine Addiction